Triple Crown on the line in top-of-the-table game

 England

-- Since the beginning of 2016, England have won 15 of their 17 away matches in the Six Nations (L2), with their only defeats in that run both coming in France; the Red Roses have won their last nine away games and one more victory would equal the record for most consecutive away wins in the Championship, set by England themselves when they won 10 in a row between 2005 and 2008.
+- Since the beginning of 2016, England have won 15 of their 17 away matches in the Six Nations (L2), with their only defeats in that run both coming in France; the Red Roses have won their past nine away games and one more victory would equal the record for most consecutive away wins in the Championship, set by England themselves when they won 10 in a row between 2005 and 2008.

 - England (355) and Wales (274) rank first and second respectively for carries made in the Six Nations this year, while they also have the best gainline success rates this campaign (England - 68%, Wales - 67%).

-- Only three players have scored four or more tries in this year's Women's Six Nations, all of whom play for England; Marlie Packer (5), Abigail Dow (4) and Claudia MacDonald (4).
+- Only three players have scored four or more tries in this year's Women's Six Nations, all of whom play for England; Marlie Packer (5), Abby Dow (4) and Claudia MacDonald (4).

 Match officials